DLuensch/StereoVision-ADCensus/README.md

  3. `cd build`
  4. `cmake ..`
  5. `make`
- 6. If you can build the program you should be able to see the executable "PictureOverlay"
+ 6. If build the program successfully you should be able to see the "PictureOverlay" executable

 **Execute PictureOverlay:**
  1. `./PictureOverlay PATH_TO_YOUR_CONFIG/image1.jpg PATH_TO_YOUR_CONFIG/image2.jpg alpha1 alpha2 scale`